 Just when I thought I was over multiple wake ups during the newborn stage, my son started suddenly waking up crying every single night.
 At first, I sat with him until he fell asleep, but he’d cry again when he’d wake up and realized I wasn’t there.

-And since this habitual waking happened just about every night, I knew I had to do something.
+And since this sleep habit happened just about every night, I knew I had to do something.
 This didn’t seem like a passing phase that would go away on its own.

 So, after a bit of research and trying to see what worked, I was able to help him get back on track to sleeping through the night again.
 Take a look at these tips when your 3 year old wakes up crying every night:

-1. Talk to your child about what’s bothering him
+1. Talk to your child about what’s bothering them

-Let’s start with what you can do before even putting your child to sleep.
-And a good place to begin is by talking to him about what’s bothering him in the first place.
+Let’s start with what you can do before nighttime sleep happens.
+A good place to begin is by talking to your child about what’s bothering him in the first place.

 We forget that, at 3 years old, kids are more capable of communicating than we sometimes give them credit for.
 Sure, they won’t articulate their feelings eloquently, but you can get a sense of why he wakes up every night than if he were an infant.

 You might learn that he doesn’t like a particular shadow that he sees on the wall, or that the movie he watched scared him a lot.
 Ask him for ideas on what you can both do to help and make a list, from having a special stuffed animal to keeping the door a little bit more open.

 Have this conversation during the day when you’re both alert and in a good mood.
 Listening and coming up with ideas can be difficult when you’re sleep deprived in the middle of the night.